[Minor revision–posted 6/11/18 (replaces 1/17/17 edition)]

 a.
 This policy will apply to the procurement of all goods or services unless otherwise exempted by this policy.

 b.
-Only the MDPS, his/her designees, and other TTU personnel designated by the President may commit TTU to the procurement of either goods or services or both.
+Only the CPO, his/her designees, and other TTU personnel designated by the President may commit TTU to the procurement of either goods or services or both.

 c.
 Departments are required to verify that any procurement of goods or services is allowable on the funding type they will be utilizing.

 d.
 The procurement of goods or services must have a clear business purpose that supports the mission of TTU.